RoyZhenLongLim/Astrocamp/README.md

 - LaTeX
   - LaTeX Template with setup instructions for OverLeaf
   - Guide to LaTeX
-  - How to create a bibliograph
+  - How to create a bibliography

  ### Concerning Papers
  [Concerning Paper 1](https://arxiv.org/pdf/2303.17626.pdf)